npm/npm/doc/files/package.json.md

 ### directories.bin

-If you specify a "bin" directory, then all the files in that folder will be used as the "bin" hash.
+If you specify a "bin" directory, then all the files in that folder will be used as the "bin" object.

-If you have a "bin" hash already, then this has no effect.
+If you have a "bin" object already, then this has no effect.

 ### directories.man